HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ### Zooming and scaling

 Zooming is another feature that users with low vision often use to view the text in a website better.
 There are system settings in the browser, as well as some magnifying tools that allow a user to zoom and scale a website.
-Adrian Roselli talks in detail about the <a hreflang="en" href="https://adrianroselli.com/2015/10/dont-disable-zoom.html">different reasons you should not disable zoom</a>.
+[Adrian Roselli](https://twitter.com/aardrian) talks in detail about the <a hreflang="en" href="https://adrianroselli.com/2015/10/dont-disable-zoom.html">different reasons you should not disable zoom</a>.

 {{ figure_markup(
   image="pages-zooming-scaling-disabled.png",
-  caption="Pages with zooming and scaling disabled.", description="A bar chart showing that 15.7% of desktop sites and 18.3% of mobile sites disable scaling, 20.2% and 24.4% respectively set a max scale of 1 and 23.4% and 27.8% use either.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=550476172&format=interactive", sheets_gid="602773443", sql_file="viewport_zoom_scale.sql",
+  caption="Pages with zooming and scaling disabled.", description="A bar chart showing that 16% of desktop sites and 18% of mobile sites disable scaling, 20% and 24% respectively set a max scale of 1 and 23% and 28% use either.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=550476172&format=interactive", sheets_gid="602773443", sql_file="viewport_zoom_scale.sql",
 ) }}

 WCAG requires that text in a website can be resized up to at least 200%.
-We have found that 23.4% of desktop homepages and 27.8% of mobile homepages attempt to disable zoom.
+We have found that 23% of desktop homepages and 28% of mobile homepages attempt to disable zoom.

 The method by which a developer disabled zoom is by adding a `<meta name="viewport" >` tag with a value like `maximum-scale, minimum-scale, user-scalable=no, or user-scalable=0` in the `content` attribute.
 So if you have a website that has one of these values, please delete those particular values from the `content` attribute to enable zoom.

 {{ figure_markup(
   image="pages-zooming-scaling-disabled-by-rank.png",
-  caption="Pages with zooming and scaling disabled by rank.", description="A bar chart showing that for the top 1,000 sites zooming and scaling is disabled by 21.0% of desktop sites and 40.2% of mobile sites, for the top 10,000 it's 25.2% and 36.0% respectively, for the top 100,000 it's 25.0% and 31.9%, for the top million it's 24.4% and 28.9% and finally for all sites it's 23.4% and 27.8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=1987306037&format=interactive", sheets_gid="1896788548", sql_file="viewport_zoom_scale_by_domain_rank.sql",
+  caption="Pages with zooming and scaling disabled by rank.", description="A bar chart showing that for the top 1,000 sites zooming and scaling is disabled by 21% of desktop sites and 40% of mobile sites, for the top 10,000 it's 25% and 36% respectively, for the top 100,000 it's 25% and 32%, for the top million it's 24% and 29% and finally for all sites it's 23% and 28%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=1987306037&format=interactive", sheets_gid="1896788548", sql_file="viewport_zoom_scale_by_domain_rank.sql",
 ) }}

-Of the top 1,000 most visited sites, 21% of desktop sites and 40.2% of mobile sites are built using code that attempts to disable user zooming or scaling.
+Of the top 1,000 most visited sites, 21% of desktop sites and 40% of mobile sites are built using code that attempts to disable user zooming or scaling.
 This means that the percentage of sites with zooming disabled is almost double on mobile compared to desktop.
 It's really important to not disable zooming on any device.
 To combat this, browsers have begun to override developers' attempts to disable zoom.
-Manuel Matuzovic wrote an article talking about the <a hreflang="en" href="https://www.matuzo.at/blog/2022/please-stop-disabling-zoom/">concerns with disabling zoom and user settings in browsers</a>.
+[Manuel Matuzović](https://twitter.com/mmatuzo) wrote an article talking about the <a hreflang="en" href="https://www.matuzo.at/blog/2022/please-stop-disabling-zoom/">concerns with disabling zoom and user settings in browsers</a>.

 {{ figure_markup(
   image="font-unit-usage.png",
   caption="Font unit usage.",
-  description="A bar chart showing `px` is used for font sizes on 71% of desktop and mobiles pages, `em` on 15% and 15% respectively, `rem` on 6% and 6%, `%` on 4% and 5%, `<number>` on 2% and 2%, and finally `pt` on 2% and 2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=850268795&format=interactive",
+  description="A bar chart showing `px` is used for font sizes on 71% of desktop and mobiles pages, `em` on 15% of both, `rem` on 6% of both, `%` on 4% of desktop and 5% of mobile, `<number>` on 2% of both, and finally `pt` on 2% of both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=850268795&format=interactive", sheets_gid="955782036", sql_file="units_properties.sql",
-  sheets_gid="955782036",
-  sql_file="units_properties.sql",